shrideio/shoebox/README.md

 ### DNS provider

 [Cloudflare](https://www.cloudflare.com/) is used as the default DNS provider for this setup.
-It provides a DNS API that is used by Certbot for proofing the domain name ownership when acquiring an SSL/TLS certificate.
+It provides a DNS API that is used by Certbot for proving the domain name ownership when acquiring an SSL/TLS certificate.

 > IMPORTANT: If Cloudflare is not an option, there are a few more [DNS providers compatible with Certbot](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438).
 Adjust the following actions according to the DNS provider of your choice.